lraycheva/core/tutorials/guides/03_angular/angular.md

 ## 2. Project Setup

 ### 2.1.
-Main Application
+Main App

-Every [**Glue42 Core**](https://glue42.com/core/) project *must have a single* central application called [Main Application](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
-In a real-world scenario this would be an application used for discovering and listing available applications, Workspaces, handling notifications and much more.
+Every [**Glue42 Core**](https://glue42.com/core/) project *must have a single* central app called [Main app](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
+In a real-world scenario this would be an app used for discovering and listing available apps, Workspaces, handling notifications and much more.
 However, your goal now is to learn about all these aspects with as little complexity as possible.
-That's why the **Clients** app will serve as your Main application.
+That's why the **Clients** app will serve as your Main app.
 The users will open the **Clients** app and from there they will be able to click on a client and see their stocks and so on.

-Setting up a Main application is just as simple as installing a new npm package and calling a function.
+Setting up a Main app is just as simple as installing a new `npm` package and calling a function.
 Go to the **Clients** app base directory and run:

 ```cmd
 npm install --save @glue42/ng